 To retrieve the accurate information, you need to select your AWS Account and then navigate to the Content Tab and scroll to the Billing Section.

 You need to ensure the checkbox Include Billing details is checked and select the appropriate billing type:

 Billing is based on Cost Explorer, so you first need to make sure Cost Explorer is activated.

-Cloudockit support billing information extraction only into a JSON ouptut format for now.
+Cloudockit supports billing information extraction only into a JSON output format for now.

 Cloudockit uses BigQuery Dataset to retrieve all the billing information.

 To get the billing information into your documentation, you need to :

 - Ensure the Service Account you are using has read permission to the BigQuery dataset where the billing Information is stored.